kdmcclin/gradebook/README.md

 Other things to know:

-* Webhooks should take care of watching for completed issues.
+* Webhooks should take care of watching for completed issues
 * "Assigning" is idempotent
 * You can add ?all=true to the assignments index to see other class assignments

-## TODO

-* Fix timezone handling
-* Put some divs on it
-* Ensure webhooks are always firing, or set up a periodic job to check, or both
-* Lockdown permissions?
-Other than team membership and potentially centralizing access to private assignment gists, this should all be public information.
-* Better tracking of feedback on submitted assignments